troclaux/notes/devops.md

   - Fully automated: The fewer manual steps, the better
     - less error-prone

+## introducing devops in workplace

+### understand and automate

+- how developers work?
+- what workflows do they use?
+- what git workflow?

+- how to provision and prepare infrastructure
+- how to maintain infrastructure

+- which processes can be automated with a CI/CD pipeline?
+  - building, testing, deploying and infrastructure provisioning
+  - automate the process of releasing software to different environments (staging, production)
+- what can be containerized?

+- implemenent monitoring and logging
+  - use tools like Prometheus, Grafana, Amazon CloudWatch

+> [!TIP]
+> automate the most time-consuming and error-prone processes first

 ## CI/CD example step by step

 > objective: program workflow that builds docker image and pushes it to GCP's [artifact registry](/gcp.md#artifact-registry)